 Node Map Generation algorithm on

-expanded input.
-Also create results as an empty array.
+Also initialize results as an empty array.

-the map of flattened subjects (subjects),
+the keys from the map of flattened subjects as subjects,

 expanded frame (frame), result as parent, and